barreljan/netlog/docs/troubleshoot.md

 ### Issues with background jobs

-In certain circumstances a background job will fail.
+In certain circumstances a background job will fail (most unlikely).
 These are uncommon and can happen when you are doing some custom work.
 The most core modules do log a small amount of errors to the system log.
 So you will see them in '/var/log/messages' or you Netlog system itself.
+It logs with the core module name (without the file extension) as PROG name.

 ### Lograte graph issues